risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-join-clause.md

 ## Process-time temporal joins

 A temporal join is often used to widen a fact table.
 Its advantage is that it does not require RisingWave to maintain the join state, making it suitable for scenarios where the dimension table is not updated, or where updates to the dimension table do not affect the previously joined results.
+To further improve performance, you can use the index of a dimension table to form a join with the fact table.

 ### Syntax